Physician Assistant (PHAS)

 PHAS 5200.
 Primary Medicine II.
 (3 Credits)

 Primary Medicine II will focus on the physiology and pathophysiology, epidemiology, clinical features, differential diagnosis of disease, and management of the most common disease states in the organ systems of urology, nephrology, endocrinology and neurology.
-The student will apply knowledge and understanding from organ system diseases in this course to other courses in the term to integrate the multiple perspectives on diagnosis, and on the prevention of disease.
-Nutrition will be addressed in this course related to disease states such as obesity, diabetes, and patients with renal disease in providing health promotion and disease prevention for the topics in this course.
+The student will apply knowledge and understanding from organ system diseases in this course to other courses in the term to integrate the multiple perspectives on diagnosis and treatment of disease.
+Health promotion and disease prevention related to disease states such as obesity, diabetes, and patients with renal disease will be taught in this course.

 PHAS 5205.
 Labs & Diagnostics II.
 (2 Credits)